-Greater Oklahoma City has proven for decades that its world-class business climate, proven and reliable workforce and diverse real estate options are giving companies located here an edge against their competition.
-Whether it is an expansion to introduce or enhance lines of business, or being identified as the pilot site for innovative technology, this region has a proven track record supporting the success of shared-services operations.
+Greater Oklahoma City has proven for decades that its world-class business climate, reliable workforce and diverse real estate options gives companies located here an edge against their competition.
+Whether it is an expansion to introduce or enhance lines of business, or being identified as the pilot site for innovative technology, this region has a proven track record supporting the success of shared services operations.

 -ASU Center for the Study of Economic Liberty

 Locating in Greater Oklahoma City means working shoulder to shoulder with peers who are at the forefront of their industry.
-Here is just a small list of companies who are either headquartered or have a regional headquarter/shared-service operation in Oklahoma City:
+Here is just a small list of companies who are either headquartered or have a regional headquarter/shared services operations in Oklahoma City:

 FAA, AT&T, Dell EMC, Hertz, Cox, Costco, Farmers, Sprint, Southwest Airlines, AAA, CACI, TTEC, Hobby Lobby, OG&E, Devon, Paycom, Sonic, Midfirst Bank, Love’s, Bancfirst, Enable Midstream, American Fidelity, Continental Resources and Dolese Bros.

 Some of these companies have been in Greater Oklahoma City for more than 100 years and others are brand-new to our market but all have chosen Greater Oklahoma City to grow their business and raise their bottom line.
 To see more companies located in Greater Oklahoma City visit here.

 Simply put, locating in Greater Oklahoma City means a big boost to your bottom line.
 Greater Oklahoma City routinely has some of the lowest business costs in the country for a major metro.

 Oklahoma consistently ranks in the lower 20% of all states in business taxes and scores especially high when it comes to corporate tax rates and unemployment insurance.